Choosing a Dress Watch: The Best Guide for Real Guys

 I asked him what his budget was — which was super entry-level but exactly where I excel — but there was still a… miscommunication.
 You see, dress watches are a really niche subject and it’s hard for most guys to drop much cash on them.
 They rarely wear them.
 And believe it or not, most of the occasions men wear a dress watch to, they actually shouldn’t.

-This post may contain affiliate links, so if you purchase through one of the links, TGA may earn a small commission.
+Affiliate Notice: This post may contain affiliate links, so if you purchase through one of the links, TGA may earn a small commission.

 Choosing a Dress Watch